-Derivative agreements with our customers and the related offsetting derivative agreements with counterparties as well as our short-term interest rate swaps indexed to Secured Overnight Financing Rate (SOFR) are not designated as hedging instruments and do not receive hedge accounting treatment.
+Derivative agreements with our customers and the related offsetting derivative agreements with counterparties as well as our short-term interest rate swaps indexed to Secured Overnight Financing Rate (SOFR) under our basis risk management strategy and certain other derivatives are not designated as hedging instruments and do not receive hedge accounting treatment.
 Accordingly, any changes in the fair value of these derivatives are recognized immediately as noninterest income/expense in current period earnings.